IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 ## PRIMARY DEPLOYMENT: Firebase Studio Prototype (via Google Cloud Build)

-This is the current focus for deploying and testing the application.
+When you deploy a prototype from Firebase Studio, it uses **Google Cloud Build** and a **Cloud Build Trigger** behind the scenes.
+The trigger automates the process of taking your application code, building it for production, and deploying it to a shareable URL.
+Correctly configuring this trigger and its environment variables is essential for successful prototype deployments.

 The `.env.local` file is **NOT** used for these deployed prototypes.
 You **MUST** configure environment variables directly through the Google Cloud Build trigger associated with your Firebase Studio prototype.

 **Finding Your Prototype URL (Crucial for `_NEXTAUTH_URL`):**
 When you launch or update a prototype in Firebase Studio, the interface will display its public URL.
 This URL typically ends in `.cloudworkstations.dev` or a similar Google Cloud domain.